Definition and Example of Pax World Mutual Funds

-Pax World Funds is a family of 11 mutual funds advised by the London-based sustainable investment firm Impax Asset Management LLC and distributed by ALPS Distributors, Inc. The funds are assembled and managed with an eye toward the risks and rewards brought by a move to a green economy and concern for modern social and governance issues.
+Pax World Funds is a group of 11 funds advised by the London-based sustainable investment firm Impax Asset Management LLC and distributed by ALPS Distributors, Inc. The funds are grouped and managed with an eye toward the risks and rewards brought by a move to a green economy and concern for modern social and governance issues.

 How Pax World Mutual Funds Work

-In 1971, the Pax Fund (now the Pax Sustainable Allocation Fund) launched as the first publicly available fund in the United States to invest with issues of sustainability in mind.
-Under the advisory of Impax Asset Management, formerly Pax World Management, the Pax World Funds family has maintained its mission to bolster risk-adjusted returns for investors amidst the transition to a more sustainable global economy.
+In 1971, the Pax Fund (now the Pax Sustainable Allocation Fund) was launched as the first public fund in the U.S. to invest with sustainability issues in mind.
+Under the scope of Impax Asset Management, the Pax World Funds group has kept its mission to bolster risk-adjusted returns for people amidst the move to a more sustainable and equal world economy.

-Unlike load funds, no-load funds don't charge a fee to purchase or sell them.
+Unlike load funds, no-load funds don't charge fees when you buy or sell them.

 Types of Pax World Mutual Funds

-Pax World Funds includes 11 mutual funds in total.
+Pax World Funds includes 11 funds in total.
 Each one offers unique traits that appeal to a diverse group of investors.

 Pax Sustainable Allocation Fund

-Formerly known as the Pax World Balanced Fund, this was the first fund to factor in social and financial criteria in its investment approach.
-The fund typically keeps 50–75% of its assets in equities and 25–50% in debt.
-The primary objective is to seek income and conserve principal.
-A secondary investment objective is the long-term growth of capital.
+Once known as the Pax World Balanced Fund, this was the first fund to factor in social and financial standards in its approach.
+The fund keeps 50% to 70% of its assets in equities and 30% to 50% in debt.
+The main goal is to seek income and conserve principal.
+A second goal is to see long-term growth of wealth.

-This fund seeks the long-term growth of capital.
-With that aim in mind, it normally invests at least 80% of its net assets in equities (such as common stocks, preferred stocks, and securities convertible into common or preferred stocks) of companies with a market capitalization (or "cap") in the range of the S&P 500.
-As it's not limited to a particular type of equity, its holdings may include growth stocks, value stocks, or a combination of both.
+This fund seeks the long-term growth of cash.
+With that aim in mind, it invests at least 80% of its net assets in the equities (such as common and preferred stocks) of firms with a large market capitalization.
+Because it doesn't stick to only one type of asset, its holdings may include growth stocks, value stocks, or both.

-This small-cap mutual fund meets its objective of long-term capital growth by investing in companies with market capitalizations within the range of the Russell 2000 Index.
-The managers normally place at least 80% of net assets in equities including common stocks, preferred stocks, and securities convertible into common or preferred stocks, including growth and value stocks.
+This small-cap fund strives to meet its goal of long-term growth by investing in firms that fall within the range of the Russell 2000 Index.
+The funds place at least 80% of net assets into common stocks, preferred stocks, and assets that convert into these types of stocks, including growth and value stocks.

-To achieve its objective of long-term capital growth, this mutual fund uses a "smart beta" or factor investment strategy that considers both ESG and financial factors but emphasizes large-cap companies with a high perceived level of quality.
-The fund managers give more weight to companies with high ESG scores (as measured by a proprietary framework), profitability, and earnings, coupled with low risk.
+To meet its goal of long-term wealth growth, this fund uses a "smart beta" or factor investment plan that looks at both ESG and financial factors but gives weight to large-cap firms with a high level of quality.
+It gives more weight to firms with high ESG scores and profits, coupled with low risk.

-This mutual fund establishes income and capital appreciation as its primary goal and capital preservation as a secondary goal.
-As with the Pax ESG Beta Quality Fund, the dividend fund follows a "smart beta" investment strategy that incorporates both ESG and financial factors but overweights certain factors.
-In this case, the fund invests 80% of its net assets in dividend-paying equities of primarily large-cap domestic companies with high ESG scores and dividends.
+This fund has income and wealth growth as its primary goal.
+As with the Pax U.S. Sustainable Economy Fund, this fund follows a "smart beta" plan that has both ESG and financial factors but adds more weight to certain factors.
+The fund invests 80% of its net assets in dividend-paying equities of mainly large-cap domestic firms with high ESG scores and dividends.

 Pax Global Opportunities Fund

-This fund seeking long-term capital growth invests at least 80% of its net assets in firms that the fund manager believes will profit from the transition to a sustainable economy.
-As such, its holdings are primarily the equity securities of firms whose business models have put them in place to avoid the risks inherent in transitioning to a greener global economy.
+This fund seeks long-term cash growth by investing at least 80% of its net assets in firms that the fund manager believes will profit from the move to a green economy.
+Its holdings are mostly the stocks of firms whose business models have put them in place to avoid the risks inherent in transitioning to a greener global economy.

 Pax Global Environmental Markets Fund

-This fund seeks long-term capital growth by investing 80% of its net assets in companies focused on improving the environment through services and technologies in areas such as alternative energy and energy efficiency, pollution control, and waste management.
-The fund invests in both domestic and emerging markets and in both growth and value stocks.
+This fund seeks long-term capital growth by putting 80% of its net assets in firms focused on improving the environment through alternative energy, energy efficiency, pollution control, and waste management.
+The fund invests in both domestic and emerging markets and growth and value stocks.

 Pax Ellevate Global Women's Index Fund

-This fund attempts to track the returns of the Global Women’s Leadership Index and the risk profile of the Women’s Index.
-It uses a factor-based investment approach that overweights gender-leadership criteria.
-As such, it typically invests at least 80% of all assets in the individual securities of the Women’s Index and in American Depositary Receipts, Global Depositary Receipts, and Euro Depositary Receipts representing the individual securities of the index.
+This fund is set up to track the returns of the Global Women’s Leadership Index and the risk profile of the Women’s Index.
+It uses an approach that weighs gender and leadership values.
+It invests at least 80% of all assets in the securities of the Women’s Index and in American, Global, and Euro Depositary Receipts that comprise the stocks and bonds of the index.

-This passively managed mutual funds tracks the returns of the MSCI EAFE ESG Leaders Index, created by MSCI, Inc. It invests 80% of its total assets in the individual securities of that index, along with American Depositary Receipts, Global Depositary Receipts, and Euro Depositary Receipts representing the index's individual securities.
-The index mainly includes large- and medium-cap firms in the developing world.
+This fund tracks the returns of the MSCI EAFE Index, created by MSCI, Inc. It invests 80% of its total assets in the stocks and bonds of that index, along with the American, Global, and Euro Depositary Receipts that make up the index's assets.
+The index mainly includes large- and medium-cap firms in emerging world markets.

 Pax Core Bond Fund

-This mutual fund seeks to generate income and conserve principal.
-At least 80% of its net assets are in bonds, including debt securities like mortgage securities, U.S. government securities, corporate bonds, and municipal bonds.
-Bonds are typically investment-grade, equating to a Standard and Poor's rating of BBB- or higher.
-The fund holds a low-percentage of high-yield ("junk") bonds.
+This fund seeks to create income and conserve principal.
+At least 80% of its net assets are in bonds, including debt securities like mortgages and bonds.
+Bonds are investment-grade, equal to a Standard and Poor's rating of BBB- or higher.
+The fund holds a small amount of high-yield ("junk") bonds, as well.

-This high-yield bond fund's primary objective is to seek high current income; capital appreciation is its secondary objective.
-Typically, at least 80% of its assets are in junk bonds—high-yield fixed-income securities that are rated below BBB- by Standard & Poor’s Ratings Group or below Baa3 by Moody’s.
+This high-yield bond fund's primary goal is to seek higher current income.
+Capital gain is its other goal.
+At least 80% of its assets are in junk bonds.
+These bonds are rated below BBB- by Standard & Poor’s Ratings Group or below Baa3 by Moody’s.
 The fund is expected to keep no holdings of companies that profit from, explore, produce, refine, or process fossil fuels.

 Are Pax World Mutual Funds Worth It?

-But they hold broad appeal among investors as they cater to a variety of universal investment objectives.
-Whether you desire income or long-term capital growth, there's a fund in the family that will likely fit your goals.
-And the low amount of cash needed to start investing and a general lack of loads mean that you don't have to pay substantial sums to profit from the sustainable economic evolution to come.
+They also hold broad appeal as they cater to a wide range of goals.
+So whether you desire income or long-term money growth, there's a fund in the group that should fit your goals.
+And the low amount of cash needed to start investing and a general lack of loads mean that you don't need to have a large bank account to profit from the sustainable boom which is upon us.

-- Pax World Funds are a family of mutual funds that invest with the shift to a sustainable economy in mind.
+- Pax World Funds are funds that invest with the shift to a green economy in mind.

-- The 11 funds in the family range from growth-oriented funds to income funds.
+- The 11 funds in the group range from growth funds to income funds.